1 Introduction

 1.3.1 Management effects on fuels

 The majority of fine dead fuels (< 8 cm) generated by treatment activities typically decompose within 10 years (Burton et al., 2022; Hood et al., 2020; Martinson & Omi, 2013; O’Hara et al., 2017; Stephens et al., 2012).
 But live woody fuels, which respond vigorously to increased growing space, often persist or increase over time (Keyes & Varner, 2006).
-The nature of this response depends on eco-type and the amount of growing space created by the treatment which can become dominated by herbaceous plants (Vilà-Vilardell et al., 2023), shrubs (Odland et al., 2021), or small trees (Hood et al., 2020).
+The nature of this response depends on eco-type and the amount of growing space liberated by the treatment, which in turn can become occupied by herbaceous plants (Vilà-Vilardell et al., 2023), shrubs (Odland et al., 2021), or small trees (Hood et al., 2020).

 Most fuel reduction thinning research focuses on ponderosa pine (Pinus ponderosa) forests in the United States, with additional studies from other Mediterranean and semi-arid regions (Burton et al., 2022; Schwilk et al., 2009; Vilà-Vilardell et al., 2023).
-Far fewer studies have been conducted in coastal forests.
+Far fewer studies have been conducted in coastal forests (Norman et al., 2009), but see Wilder et al. (2025).

 1.4 Pyrosilviculture